Can a particle moves zigzag in time?: Path integral approach

+is important for the following discussion.
+Note that two time instants $\tau_c +n\epsilon$ and $\tau_c -n\epsilon$ refer to the same physical time $t$ because $\tau_c$ is the turning point.
+The object $K_0$ defined in \eqref{near} appears to be proportional to the $\delta$ function.
+Indeed, substituting the standard representation of the transition amplitude as in \eqref{KIII} into the definition \eqref{near} gives

 We also put the particle mass $m=1$ and $ \hbar=1$ for not to overburden the calculations.
-In contrast to the typical sign in the third line, the second line contains the sign "minus" in the exponent, see \eqref{KIII}, so the integral in the last line strongly differs from the usual form, see \cite{Peskin:1995ev}.
+In contrast to the typical sign in the third line, the second line contains the sign "minus"\ in the exponent, see \eqref{KIII}, so the integral in the last line strongly differs from the usual form, see \cite{Peskin:1995ev}, which is the key point.